SAP-samples/kyma-runtime-extension-samples/saas-provisioning/README.md

 kubectl apply -f ./k8s/service-account.yaml -n saas
 ```

-### Bind XSUAA Service Instance to the App

-1. Bind the XSUAA Service Instance by first determine the instance name by running:

-    ```shell
-    kubectl -n saas get serviceinstances
-    ```

-2. Adjust the value of <Service Instance Name> found in `service-binding.yaml` to the XSUAA service instance name and then apply it:

-    ```shell
-    kubectl apply -f ./k8s/service-binding.yaml -n saas
-    ```

 ### Subscribe to the App

 1. Create another subaccount using the same provider and region as the Kyma runtime containing the SAAS application and open it